-Symptoms may develop occasionally, and sometimes can be resolved without medical treatment.
-This is known as paroxysmal AFib.
-Typically, your doctor or cardiologist will prescribe a medication to control symptoms.
+Symptoms may develop occasionally and can sometimes resolve without medical treatment (paroxysmal AFib).
+In this case your doctor or cardiologist will prescribe a medication to control your symptoms.

 The main goal of controlling AFib symptoms is to prevent recurrent episodes.
-AFib episodes can be triggered when the heart is stimulated or excited.
+When the heart is stimulated or excited it can trigger AFib episodes.
 Monitoring your exercise, stress, caffeine intake, and alcohol use can help prevent AFib episodes.

-There are two main options when it comes to controlling symptoms: bringing the heart rhythm back to normal or controlling the heart rate.
+There are two main options when it comes to controlling symptoms: bringing the heart rhythm back to normal, and controlling the heart rate.
 Medications are typically prescribed for both of these options.

-Blood thinners or anticoagulants, such as warfarin, are used to prevent a stroke that may result from the irregular beating of the heart.
-Beta blockers, calcium channel blockers, and digoxin are used to control the heart rate.
+Blood thinners or anticoagulants, such as warfarin (Coumadin), help prevent strokes caused by the irregular beating of the heart.
+Beta-blockers, calcium channel blockers, and digoxin (Lanoxin) are used to control the heart rate.

-Your doctor may decide to insert a pacemaker if you have a slow heart rate.
-This device sends electrical impulses to the heart muscle, generating a more normal or rhythmic heart rate.
+You doctor may decide to do a radiofrequency ablation which can cure AFib, or insert a pacemaker if you have a slow heart rate.
+But pacing does not prevent AFib.
+This device sends electrical impulses to the heart muscle to generate a normal heart rate.

 A stroke is one of the most serious complications that can arise from AFib.
 The American Heart Association and the American Stroke Association recommend the F.A.S.T. acronym to detect the signs of a stroke:

 You can reduce your risk for stroke by taking the following actions: